aaronbloomfield/slp/docs/django-getting-started.md

 ### Python version

 On both the course server and the VirtualBox image, there are two versions of python installed.
 It is the system default version (`python -V`) that is used in the WSGI module (which is what runs the Django project in the web server).
-As of the writing of this tutorial, that is version 2.7.6.
-Running `python3 -V` indicates that Python 3.4.3 is also installed.
+As of the writing of this tutorial, that is version 2.7.12.
+Running `python3 -V` indicates that Python 3.5.2 is also installed.
+These are the defaults for a stock version of Ubuntu 16.04 as of the writing of this document (August 2017).

 ### Install Django

-Django has already been installed on the VirtualBox image provided, as well as on the course server.
+Django has already been installed on the VirtualBox image provided, the docker image provided, as well as on the course server.

 To install Django on your own system, under Ubuntu 16.04, you need to install pip, the Python package manager: `sudo apt-get install python-pip`.
 If it is not installed, you will also want to install the `python-mysqldb` package so that Python can connect to the MySQL database.
-You can then install Django via `sudo pip install Django==1.10` (you may want to see if there is a newer release available than 1.10, which was the most recent release as of the writing of this document).
-Note that installing the python-django package under Ubuntu will NOT work, as that is Django version 1.6.
+You can then install Django via `sudo pip install Django==1.11` (you may want to see if there is a newer release available than 1.11, which was the most recent release as of the writing of this document).
+Note that installing the python-django package under Ubuntu will NOT work, as that is a previous Django version.

-As of the writing of this tutorial (Aug 25, 2016), a stock Ubuntu 16.04 system comes with Python versions 2.7.6 (via `python`) and 3.4.3 (via `python3`) installed, and the above pip command installs Django version 1.10.

 ### Setting up a new Django project

-Much of these directions are based on the [Django intro tutorial](https://docs.djangoproject.com/en/1.8/intro/) from [Django Project](https://www.djangoproject.com/).
-These directions are for Django version 1.8; if a newer version is released, then and you have to change the tutorial page version, via the link in the lower right, to 1.8, which is the version we are using.
+Much of these directions are based on the [Django intro tutorial](https://docs.djangoproject.com/en/1.11/intro/) from [Django Project](https://www.djangoproject.com/).
+These directions are for Django version 1.11; if a newer version is released, then and you have to change the tutorial page version, via the link in the lower right, to 1.11, which is the version we are using.

 To create a Django project, follow these steps.
-They are adapted from [part 1 of the Django tutorial](https://docs.djangoproject.com/en/1.8/intro/tutorial01/).
+They are adapted from [part 1 of the Django tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/).

 1. Enter `django-admin startproject mysite`.
 This will create a `mysite/` directory with a bunch of files in it.
     - For the [Frameworks homework](hw-frameworks.html) ([md](hw-frameworks.md)), you probably will want to use "djangohw" as the project name